PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 b) Symmetry in the horizontal axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recall that the :ref:`movement direction relation<signtype_movement_direction_relation>` options in the :ref:`sign_type_module` module allow users to specify whether or not both hands are moving in the "same" direction for two-handed signs with a :ref:`perceptual_shape` movement.
 This is straightforward for movements in the vertical and/or sagittal axis, but much more ambiguous when the horizontal axis is involved.
-(If both hands are moving to the signer's left or right, it would be understandable to assume that they are moving in the same direction.
-However, if both hands are moving towards or away from each other, then it also seems intuitive to say that they are moving in the same direction.) **Change the wording here to be more precise.**
+Depending on your definition, it could be equally valid that a movement with both hands moving to signer's left are moving in the same direction, or that one with both hands moving towards each other are moving in the same direction.
+This is an ambiguity only with how to interpret horizontal movements: one hand moving upwards and another moving downwards could not reasonably be defined as moving in the same direction.

 In order to remain explicit as to what this means and allow for precise analysis, SLP-AA allows for users to select whether the horizontal axis is always displayed with **absolute** (left-right) or **relative** (ipsi-contra) options in the :ref:`global_settings`.
 For the absolute interpretation, the hands moving left or right are moving in the same direction and the hands moving towards or away from each other are moving in different directions.
 For the relative interpretation, the hands moving left or right are moving in different directions and the hands moving towards or away from each other are moving in the same direction.
 By default, the relative (ipsi-contra) option applies until or unless the user decides to change it.